DocumentWDP-9a

 Key Format: ^[A-Za-z0-9]{5}-[A-Za-z0-9]{5}$

-3.3 Choosing Catalog Type
+3.3 Catalog Type Selection#

 Decision Tree:

-Does client receive errors from multiple services/libraries?
+Does client receive diagnostics from multiple services or libraries?

 โ”œโ”€ NO โ†’ Use Single-Namespace Catalog